Series 6 - Episode 29

 Directed by Robert Fuest

-Ernest Lomax (Keith Buckley) drives a Rolls Royce down a country road, his passengers are a handcuffed man (Art Thomas) and Fenton Grenville (Tom Adams) who hold a gun on the captive.
+Ernest Lomax (Keith Buckley) drives a Rolls Royce down a country road, his passengers are a handcuffed man (Michael Craze) and Fenton Grenville (Tom Adams)m who hold a gun on the captive.
 The limousine breaks down and the prisoner escapes which his guards look at the engine, but it's a set-up; Grenville coolly flicks his cigarette lighter and the man dies, clutching at his throat.

 Tara invites Steed sailing but he tells her February in the Channel is not his idea of fun, he's off to the countryside for shootin' and fishin'.
 Grenville and Lomax arrive at a country house with Gilbert Sexton (Garfield Morgan) and Circe Bishop (Hilary Pritchard).
 Grenville greets the butler, Sergeant Groom (John Comer) as an old friend and tells him to help Sexton & Lomax with the bags.
 Groom is confused, not recognising him at all, but does his duty.
 The lady of the house, Laura Bassett (Elizabeth Sellars), enters and questions him but he simply orders his people about and introduces her to Circe, whose behaviour he excuses by saying she "works very hard at being a character".
 Laura thinks them friends of her husband, Bill, but when he returns, she's shocked when Grenville tells Bill (Michael Gwynn) they've never met.
 Grenville and Sexton draw pistols then Circe descends the stairs in medical garb.
 She anaesthetises Groom then approaches Bill; Laura struggles and is told she will be last, Grenville wants her to see what they're doing - Circe opens her attache case and extracts a scalpel.